Introduction¶

 and most of the data associated with them.
 If you want to import that into your

-own installation, download the archives from ftp://ftp.musicbrainz.org/pub/musicbrainz/critiquebrainz/dump/
+own installation, download the archives from http://ftp.musicbrainz.org/pub/musicbrainz/critiquebrainz/dump/

-(you’ll need to get the base archive cbdump.tar.bz2
+(you’ll need to get the base archive cbdump.tar.bz2 and the reviews cbdump-reviews-all.tar.bz2)

-and use python3 manage.py dump import
+and use python3 manage.py dump import command.
+First you need to import

 base archive and then the one that contains reviews.
 For example: